 Need an easy way to dispose of leftover grease from frying?
 Empty your kitchen sink, and put a piece of wide tin foil in the sink.
 Push the foil into the drain to make a little cup.
 Do not put any holes in the foil, then place 2 pieces of paper towel in on top.

 Place a colander over the paper towel.
 Drain whatever you are cooking.
 It will collect on top of tin foil or paper towel.
 Gather and close up the foil so that grease does not spill.
 Instead of throwing it into the garbage, I put it at the bottom of the freezer to harden.
 Then I throw it away on garbage day.

-When my son and daughter-in-law were here for Mother's Day she commented several times about my latest trick.
 We shred everything with critical information on it so I always have a good supply of shredded paper.
 When I have fat or any kind of cooking liquid I don't want going down my sink drain, I fill a can or a whipped cream bowl with "shreddings" and pour it in the bowl.
-I put the lid on it and set it in the can with my outside garbage.

 Instead of trying to find a place for grease that you use to cook, I save a coffee can and put it all into the can.
 When the can is full, I throw it out.
 This helps keep my drains clear.

 Of course, I never pour it down the drain, but if it ends up in the kitchen trash bag, I often have drips on the floor after carrying it to the dumpster.
 So I use whatever empty can, soup, vegetables, whatever I have on hand, then put it into the freezer.

 I of course reuse all my plastic store bought food tubs, as it saves me major money on leftovers storage, but here is a tip for disposal of old fryer grease.